 Revised Date: July 2021

 The Dyslexia Resource has an unprecedented opportunity to change the academic trajectory for students in two underperforming schools in Atlanta.
-The Dyslexia Resource is expanding its reading remediation program at Thomasville Heights and Slater Elementary Schools, two Purpose Built Schools situated in impoverished neighborhoods.
+The Dyslexia Resource is expanding its reading remediation program at Thomasville Heights, Slater Elementary Schools, Price Middle School, and Carver High School, schools situated in impoverished neighborhoods.
 Our reading remediation is a tutorial program built on the principles of the Orton-Gillingham approach and grounded in evidence-based instructional practices for teaching reading.
 Individuals who are, or have been, reading teachers, reading specialists and/or reading tutors are invited to submit an application to join a dedicated team of educators focused on teaching students in underperforming schools to read.

 - To provide high-quality Orton Gillingham-based reading intervention in small groups at Purpose Built Schools Atlanta in southeast Atlanta